With Historic Ruins and Scenic Views, Heidelberg Castle Town Has it All

 Exploring Heidelberg Castle

 We visited the small town specifically for Heidelberg Castle, which sits upon a hill overlooking the city.
-As a lover of all things history, I told my friend I had to see at least one castle during my time there, and she chose Heidelberg because it’s a top tourist attraction, and it was convenient to our route.
+As a lover of all things history, I told my friend I had to see at least one castle during my time in Germany, and she chose Heidelberg because it’s a top tourist attraction, and it was convenient to our route.

 Next time, I’ll visit Neuschwanstein Castle, the fairy tale castle, the inspiration for Disney Castle, and one of the most famous castles in Germany.
 But alas, on this trip, we would not be traveling through Bavaria, where that castle is located.